By Evan Christensen · Owner, The Barn Door Hardware Store

 8. Closet system

 Bypass hardware across a wide closet opening gives you full access to the entire closet width.
 Traditional in-frame bifold doors often struggle with this — the panels block part of the opening when folded.
-Barn door bifold hardware doesn't have that problem when properly sized, but bypass is still a strong choice for wide closets where the doors fully stack to the side.
-Single bypass handles 2–4 door panels on a shared track.
-Double bypass fully stacks the doors behind each other for maximum clearance.
+Barn door bifold hardware doesn't have that problem when properly sized, but bypass is still a strong choice for wide closets where the doors stack to the side.
+Single bypass runs two to four doors on a single shared track and telescopes open for a clear opening, though two doors is the typical setup.
+Double bypass stacks the doors front-to-back for maximum side clearance.
 Browse single bypass or double bypass hardware.

 9. Movable wall art panel